x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/using-ad-fs-claims-based-authentication-with-outlook-web-app-and-eac-exchange-2013-help.md

 - You need to be assigned permissions for managing Outlook Web App.
 To see what permissions you need, see the "Outlook Web App permissions" entry in the [Clients and mobile devices permissions](clients-and-mobile-devices-permissions-exchange-2013-help.md) topic.

 - You need to be assigned permissions for managing EAC.
-To see what permissions you need, see the "Exchange Administration Center connectivity" entry in the [Exchange and Shell infrastructure permissions](exchange-and-shell-infrastructure-permissions-exchange-2013-help.md) topic.
+To see what permissions you need, see the "Exchange admin center connectivity" entry in the [Exchange and Shell infrastructure permissions](exchange-and-shell-infrastructure-permissions-exchange-2013-help.md) topic.

 - You might be able to use only the Shell to perform some procedures.
 To learn how to open the Shell in your on-premises Exchange organization, see [Open the Shell](https://technet.microsoft.com/en-us/library/dd638134\(v=exchg.150\)).